CTF-FlagFrenzy/challenges/Behind_The_Pixels/behind_the_pixels.md

 ```

 Now you can see all running container with `docker ps`.
-The webserver should be accessable on the port specified in the docker-compose.
+The webserver should be accessable on the port specified in the docker-compose.yml.

 **HAVE FUN**